 Fellows are selected on a variety of criteria, including interests, education, experience, and knowledge in environmental studies, local government, restoration science, community engagement, communications, fundraising, and enthusiasm for San Francisco Bay.
 Fellows participate in a field-planting day, all-staff meetings, and any staff appreciation events offered during their Session.

 Save The Bay reserves the right to fill fellowship positions before the application deadline passes.
-We offer fellowships in the following departments:
+We offer fellowships in the following departments, click the titles below for the full job description:

 Dive into online advocacy, social media, and creative writing with our talented Communications team.
 You’ll gain valuable experience, along with real-world communications skills on popular platforms including WordPress and Salesforce.